 Netflix: 44 of the absolute best TV shows to watch

-From superhero animated series Super Crooks to German sci-fi thriller Dark, these are the TV shows to spend a lot of time with.
+From the final episodes of Money Heist to German sci-fi thriller Dark, these are the TV shows to spend a lot of time with.

 More in www.cnet.com